FireworksProject/jfdi/docs/create-remotebox.md

 	adduser vagrant sudo

+And then change the configs so the sudo users can sudo without a password:

+	sudo visudo

+and edit this line to be like this:

+	# Allow members of group sudo to execute any command
+	%sudo   ALL=(ALL:ALL) NOPASSWD: ALL

 ### 4) SSH Access
 First, we need to copy the authorized_keys to the vagrant user, so it can login.